-This looks like a very simple recipe but it took me quite a long time to accomplish a nice crispy taste yet soft inside.
-What makes these potatoes different from any other and so tasty is that they are fried in olive oil.
+You may think that frying potatoes is very easy, as it is a simple recipe, but it took me quite a long time to accomplish a nice crispy taste outside, yet soft inside.
+What makes these potatoes different from any other fries is that they are fried in olive oil.

 Patates Tiganites (French fries the Greek way)

-Note: Never fry the potatoes twice in the same oil but you may use this oil one more time to fry fish, or schnitzel or meatballs or use it in an oven roast and then discard the remaining.
+- Never fry the potatoes more than once in the same oil.
+It is best to always use fresh olive oil but as olive oil is expensive, when it cools store it in a clean jar with a lid.
+You may use the leftover oil to fry fish, or schnitzel or meatballs or use it in an oven roast and then discard any leftover.